Koliya

 Koliya (Pāli: Koliya) was an ancient Indo-Aryan clan of north-eastern South Asia whose existence is attested during the Iron Age.
-The Koliyas were organised into a gaṇasaṅgha (an aristocratic oligarchic republic), presently referred to as the Koliya Republic.
+The Koliyas were organised into a gaṇasaṅgha (an aristocratic republic), presently referred to as the Koliya Republic.

 Location

 The territory of the Koliyas was a thin strip of land spanning from the river Sarayū to the Himālayan hills in the north.
 The Rohiṇī river was the western border of the Koliyas, with their neighbours to the north-west being the Sakyas.
 In the south-west, the river Anomā or Rāptī separated the Koliyas from the kingdom of Kosala, to the east their neighbours were the Moriyas, and to their north-east they bordered on the Mallakas of Kusinārā.